Zero-width non-joiner

-Use of ZWNJ and unit separator for correct typography
+Use of ZWNJ for correct typography

 In certain languages, the ZWNJ is necessary for unambiguously specifying the correct typographic form of a character sequence.

-The ASCII control code unit separator was formerly used.

 The picture shows how the code looks when it is rendered correctly, and in every row the correct and incorrect pictures should be different.
-On a system which not configured to display the Unicode correctly, the correct display and the incorrect one may look the same, or either of them may be significantly different from the corresponding picture.
+On a system which is not configured to display the Unicode correctly, the correct display and the incorrect one may look the same, or either of them may be significantly different from the corresponding picture.

 In this Biblical Hebrew example, the placement of the meteg to the left of the segol is correct, which has a shva sign written as two vertical dots to denote short vowel.
 If a meteg were placed to the left of shva, it would be erroneous.
 In Modern Hebrew, there is no reason to use the meteg for spoken language, so it is rarely used in Modern Hebrew typesetting.